e1kable/two-axis-rotation-table/README.md

 ## Getting Started

-To get started with your own rotation table, check out the documentation in the `docs` directory.
-You'll find comprehensive information on assembly, wiring, and programming.
+To get started with your own rotation table, check out the documentation in the `design-files` directory.
+There you'll find the FreeCAD design files which can be exported to .stl files for 3-D printing.
+The project is split into three larger components:

+1. The azimuth rotation stage (`design-files/elevation-rotation-table.FCStd`)
+2. the elevation rotation stage (`design-files/azimuth-rotation-table.FCStd`)
+3. the housing for the arduino (`design-files/electronics-housing.FCStd`)

+Ech file consists of serveral parts, which can be serperately exported and printed.

 ## Repository Structure